manobendro/bitsflowbit-simulator/README.md

-# MicroPython-micro:bit simulator
+# MicroPython-bitsflow:bit simulator

 ## Try it out

-To try the simulator use the [micro:bit Python Editor](https://python.microbit.org).
+To try the simulator use the [bitsflow:bit Python Editor](https://python.bitsflowlab.xyz).

 The rest of this page explains how to embed the simulator in an application and develop the simulator software.